rdeusser/go-foreman/README.md

 ## Can I help?
 Of course!
 I love Pull Requests!
 I've linked above for how the general design of the library should work and [here](https://theforeman.org/api/1.13/index.html) are the API docs for Foreman.
-Just find something you want to implement and do it!
+Just find something you want to implement!